jon-jacky/Piety/piety/README.md

 piety
 =====

-The *piety* script in this directory  starts a Piety session.
+The *piety* script in this directory begins a Piety session by starting an *asyncio* event loop.
+Other scripts demonstrate Piety features or start applications.

 Piety provides concurrency with a Python *asyncio* event loop.
 Tasks are implemented by Python *coroutines* or *readers* (event handlers) that